GenomicsAotearoa/Imputation-workshop/README.md

 Final Discussion (4:30-5:00)

+---

-* Please make sure you go through the Background folder to prepare yourself for the practical side of the workshop.*
+Please make sure you go through the <a href="https://github.com/GenomicsAotearoa/Imputation-workshop/tree/master/0.Background">Background</a> folder to prepare yourself for the practical side of the workshop.

 If you have any questions or comments, please don’t hesitate to get in touch.